In this Article

 - Keep a footstool to elevate the feet.
 This further eases the strain on the lower back.
 If you don’t have a footstool, make sure you sit on a chair that is low enough for you to put both your feet evenly on the floor.

-- If sitting for long, one can do simple foot exercises to increase circulation and to avoid cramps.
+- If sitting for long, you can do simple foot exercises to increase circulation and to avoid cramps.

 - Whenever standing up from a sitting position, slide to the edge of the chair and raise yourself by straightening your legs.
 One must resist the temptation of bending forward at the waist.

-- If at your workplace you are required to sit for long hours, remember to get up and walk around for a few minutes at regular intervals.
+- If you are required to sit for long hours at your workplace, remember to get up and walk around for a few minutes at regular intervals.

 - At the workplace while sitting at your desk, adjust your chair height so that you are levelled with the table.
 Sit close to your desk so that you can rest your arms and elbows on the table or chair.
 This will help relax your shoulders.